Transcontinental (company): Packaging

-Retail Services & Printing
+In March 2026, TC Transcontinental finalized a stock purchase agreement with ProAmpac Holdings Inc., resulting in the full divestiture of its packaging activities.

+Retail services and printing

 TC Transcontinental is the largest commercial printing company in Canada, and one of the largest in North America.

 In January 2016, the Toronto Star announced it would outsource its newspaper printing to Transcontinental with a five-year contract beginning in July 2016, and the contract has been extended to the end of 2027.
 The operations were shifted to its Vaughan plant.

 This was followed in November 2017 by the announced closure of its Métropolitain plant, primarily due to the La Presse newspaper ceasing print and moving to a digital-only model.

 In May 2019, Transcontinental announced that it would close its Brampton plant by the end of 2019.

 In 2025, the Corporation acquired three canadian companies to expand its in-store marketing activities: Middleton Group in June, and Canva Group subsidiaries Mirazed Inc. and Intergraphics Decal Limited in August.

+In April 2026, the company acquired Phipps Dickson Integria Group Inc., a company which provides production services for large‑format signage and displays, commercial printing, as well as specialized distribution.